We’ll check it in a few minutes.

 Using daily insights effectively

 Daily insights are best used as a prompt, not a verdict.
 They help you notice unusual movement (fast risers, peak spikes, category shifts), then you decide what to test next.
+A useful workflow is: detect → hypothesize → test → compare.

 Practical loop